Skip to Content

 In February 2007, joined the Centre for Geospatial Science at the University of Nottingham as a Research Fellow and then Senior Research Fellow, and also started up her own consulancy, Allworlds Geothinking, providing consultancy in geographic information management, integration and interoperabiliy.
 Until 2014, she divided her time 50/50 between these two roles, and was involved in a number of large projects including editing the Protected Sites theme for the Europe-wide INSPIRE; developing data models for the EU funded MOTiiVE and Metafor projects (with the British Atmospheric Data Centre); leading research aspects of the JISC funded CoMPASS project and the natural language processing activity in the EU funded EUROGEOSS project.

 Dr Stock joined Massey University in June 2014 and leads the Massey Geoinformatics Collaboratory.
-She collaborates with researchers globally and teaches in user interface design and systems modelling and analysis at undergraduate and postgraduate level.
+She collaborates with researchers globally and teaches in geoinformatics, user interface design and systems modelling and analysis at undergraduate and postgraduate level.

 Dr Kristin Stock is a Senior Lecturer in Information Technology and Director of the Massey Geoinformatics Collaboratory.
 Her research interests focus around geoinformaics, semantics and natural language.
 Her particular areas of focus currently include:

 Geospatial semantics, ontologies and extraction of geographic knowledge from natural language.